ngmibach/flink_kafka_postgress_infra/README.md

 # Setup Guide for Kubernetes, ArgoCD, Flink, Kafka, and PostgresDB

 This guide provides instructions for setting up a Kubernetes environment with ArgoCD, Flink Kubernetes Operator, Kafka, PostgresDB, and a data feeder.
-Ensure you have Docker, `kubectl`, `helm`, and a local Kubernetes cluster (e.g., Docker Desktop, Minikube) installed before proceeding. **Note:** If you have ArgoCD, k9s, a local registry, Kafka, or PostgresDB running, please shut them down to avoid conflicts.
+Ensure you have Docker installed before proceeding. **Note:** If you have ArgoCD, k9s, a local registry, Kafka, or PostgresDB running, please shut them down to avoid conflicts.

 ## Prerequisites
 - Docker and Docker Compose
-- `kubectl` and `helm` CLI tools
-- Access to a Kubernetes cluster
-- Access to the Bosch Artifactory for Flink images (requires credentials)
+- Access right to the Bosch Artifactory for Flink images (requires credentials)
-- Git for repository initialization
-- Basic knowledge of Kubernetes, ArgoCD, and Helm

 ## 1. Setting Up Kubernetes and ArgoCD